- 1 Because it's wine-tasting season

 Because fall fashion is killer

 After months spent sweating through our clothes in 100-degree weather, there’s no greater feeling than dusting off our trunk of fall clothing once the heat finally breaks.
 And one of the first fall clothing items we plan on incorporating into our wardrobe is an oversized scarf.
 Worn with a denim skirt, a boho blouse and ankle boots, a scarf is the perfect way to take your warm-weather basics into fall.
 Looking for a seasonal upgrade?
-Splurge on a soft wool number like the one from Acne Studios (top right).
+Splurge on a soft wool number like this one from Rag & Bone (top right).

-A big knit stitch is the sartorial equivalent of a pumpkin spiced latte.
+A slouchy knit is the sartorial equivalent of a pumpkin spiced latte.
 Both announce the changing season while keeping us warm on crisp fall days.
-This year, we plan on wearing the chunky Club Monaco cashmere knit (top left) over leather pants and flirty skirts.
-It has tapered dolman sleeves and a rolled-hem neck and is so cozy it can be used in place of heavy outerwear.
+This year, we plan on wearing this soft Everlane cotton crew (top left) over leather pants and flirty skirts.
+It has tapered sleeves and a rolled-hem neck that's super cozy.

 As much as we love pedicure weather and the accompanying open-toed footwear, we can’t wait to slip on our favorite pair of fall boots when the time comes.
 This season, Chelsea and over-the-knee styles have been replaced by the ankle boot, which is characterized by its chunky heel and 90s-inspired shape.
 One option to consider?
-Jeffrey Campbell’s Cienega style (top middle).
+Vince Camuto's Thelmin Bootie (top middle).

 After body-conscious summer, we welcome the change of swaddling ourselves in layers come fall.
 And the keystone of successful layering?
 A versatile, lightweight fall coat.
 Tie it around your waist, over your shoulders, or wear it over your favorite sweater for a winning, shape-shifting look.
-Your green military-esque jacket from last year is still in style (see: the cute suede number on bottom right), but there’s no question that the jacket of the season is the pilot-inspired satin bomber.
-We’re digging the embroidered detail on the Zara one (bottom left).
+Your black faux-leather moto jacket from last year is still in style (see bottom right), but there’s no question that the coat of the season is a knee-length button-front in a statement hue.
+We’re digging this mustard-orange number from Topshop (bottom left).